lmullen/lincolnmullen.com/content/page/office-hours.md

 **Booking an appointment.** [Go to the booking page.](https://calendar.google.com/calendar/selfsched?sstoken=UU94MzdPM1ZlU0ZqfGRlZmF1bHR8ZTg3NzRjZDZiYTMxNDU5ZjEzNjZkZTZkODAyODVmYWI).
 You may have to sign in with your Google account.
 You will see a page where you can browse through a calendar, and available appointments will show up as in the image below.
 Click on one to book an appointment.

+If the times that I have available do not work for you, please [email me](mailto:lmullen@gmu.edu) and suggest three times that work for you.

 {{< figure src="/img/office-hours.png" caption="This is what the office hours appointment page will look like." >}}